 If you’re exploring Sardinia and interested in learning more about its heritage, simply duck into a museum.
 Not only will you stay warm, but you’ll also learn about the ancient foundations the island is based on.

-Check out my post The 18 Best Museums In Sardinia.
+Check out my posts The History Of Sardinia And Where To Discover It and The 18 Best Museums In Sardinia.

 And lovely villages and small towns

 Sardinia isn’t just about port cities, coastal towns, and beaches; there is a wealth of tiny towns and villages in the inland areas of Sardinia that are some of the most charming, down-to-earth places you will ever visit.

 Since 2001, five of Sardinia’s villages have made the cut to be ranked on the prestigious list I Borghi più belli d’Italia – or “Most Beautiful villages in Italy” – not an easy task!